The Beatles' Christmas records: 1966: Pantomime: Everywhere It's Christmas

-Recorded between sessions for "Strawberry Fields Forever", for the 1966 offering, the usual greetings and thanks gave way to a 'Pantomime'-themed collection of original songs and comic skits.
+Recorded between sessions for "Strawberry Fields Forever", the 1966 offering included the usual greetings and thanks, but gave way to a pantomime-themed collection of original songs and comic skits.
 The songs include "Everywhere It's Christmas", "Orowayna", and "Please Don't Bring Your Banjo Back".
 McCartney plays the piano.
-The sketches performed include "Podgy the Bear and Jasper" and "Felpin Mansions."
+The sketches performed include "Podgy the Bear and Jasper" and "Felpin Mansions".

 Once again, the US fan-club members did not get a flexi-disc.
 Instead, they received a postcard with the message on one side and a short version of The Beatle Bulletin on the other, with enough room for a mailing label and postage.